Quique Sánchez Flores: Sevilla

 On 18 December 2023, Flores was appointed at Sevilla, signing a contract until 2025; he was their third coach of the campaign after José Luis Mendilibar and Diego Alonso.
 He won on his debut the following day, 3–0 at second-bottom Granada.

 During a match at Getafe on 30 March 2024, Sánchez Flores, of Spanish Gypsy ancestry, was the victim of racist abuse from behind the coaches' benches.
-As a result of chants against Marcos Acuña in the same game, the hosts were ordered to close sections of their stadium for three matches and fined.
-However, as the insults against the manager were not mentioned in the referee's report, no action was taken with regards to them.
+As a result of chants against Marcos Acuña in the same game, the hosts were ordered to close sections of their stadium for three matches and fined; however, as the insults against the manager were not mentioned in the referee's report, no action was taken with regards to them.

-On 18 May 2024, having secured survival, Sánchez Flores announced he would be leaving the Ramón Sánchez Pizjuán Stadium on 30 June.
+On 18 May 2024, having secured survival, Sánchez Flores announced he would be leaving the Ramón Sánchez-Pizjuán Stadium on 30 June.

+Alavés

+On 3 March 2026, Sánchez Flores took over Alavés in the top tier on a deal until June 2028.
+In his third match, he led his side to a 4–3 away win over Celta de Vigo after being 3–0 down.

 Personal life

 Flores is the nephew of flamenco singer and dancer Lola Flores.
 His father, Isidro, was also a footballer and a defender, and Alfredo Di Stéfano was his godfather.
 His brother and son, named Isidro and Enrique respectively, played football at lower levels.

+In 2025, Flores started a relationship with actress Blanca Romero.